premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 -----

-46.Write a command by using the employee table and increase the income of all employees by 5% in a table.
+46.Write a SQL query to increase the income of all employees in Emp_Salary by 5% for the below employee table .

 Table Name: Employees